SiggeAlfredsson/portfolio-frontend/README.md

 - se list of stared and liked posts
 - Add delete profile option
 - If return on view post to home it loads every post twice?
 Unsure why, might have with infinity scroll nexttoken to do
+- login username is case sensitive which is annoying

 ## How to run locally